FRRouting/frr/doc/user/installation.rst

    Use libpam for PAM support in vtysh.

-.. option:: --enable-time-check XXX

-   This option is deprecated as it was replaced by the :clicmd:`service cputime-stats` CLI command, which may be adjusted at runtime rather than being a compile-time setting.
-See there for further detail.

-.. option:: --disable-cpu-time

-   This option is deprecated as it was replaced by the :clicmd:`service cputime-warning NNN` CLI command, which may be adjusted at runtime rather than being a compile-time setting.
-See there for further detail.

 .. option:: --enable-pcreposix

    Turn on the usage of PCRE Posix libs for regex functionality.